ptramontina/lawnstarter-project/README.md

 Hello, my name is Pedro, and I did this test project for an interview process.

 The idea was to show characters and movies from the SWAPI (https://swapi.dev/).
-Besides that I should insert data about what was searched on this APP, and have an event every five minutes to process this data.
+Besides that, the application should insert data about what was searched, and have an event every five minutes to process this data.

 ## Stack